AnjaWer/Diffusion-of-clean-cooking-practices-in-refugee-camps/README.md

 ## Files

-model.py: Contains the model class and the agent class. server.py: Defines classes for visualizing the model in the browser using Mesa's modular server.
-And instantiates a visualization server. ema.ipynb: Contains the experimentation and exploratory analysis of the model using the EMA workbench.
+* Item model.py: Contains the model class and the agent class.
+* Item server.py: Defines classes for visualizing the model in the browser using Mesa's modular server.
+And instantiates a visualization server.
+* Item ema.ipynb: Contains the experimentation and exploratory analysis of the model using the EMA workbench.

 ## Further description